 Questful RE incorporates the teaching of other main world religions.
 As such, whilst the majority of the curriculum is centred around Christianity, some time will be spent on the other major world faiths; in particular Judaism, Islam and Hinduism.

 All children at Barrowford St Thomas are encouraged to embrace the diversity of life offered within our world.
 We work towards this goal through education against ignorance.
 Wherever possible, we look to visitors to help support our aim so that learning is accurate, meaningful and enjoyable.
 Through the 'Building Bridges' project, Pendle we have a link with Whitefield Infant School in Nelson.
 The school population at Whitefield Infant school is predominately Muslim.
 Our Year 2 pupils visit the pupils in Whitefield and they come to visit us.
 For example, this year the children from Whitefield Infant school spent a morning with us and visited St Thomas' Church.

 We believe in the importance of all our pupils visiting different places of worship throughout their time with us.
+The children will visit a synagogue, mosque and a Hindu temple.
 Our children also visit different denominations of the Christian Church and ensure that our children develop their understanding of multi-cultural Christianity.

 The RE subject leader is Mrs Michelle White